xicato/xig-documentation/api_doc.md

 * **Example Call:**

-  `curl <gateway address: port>/device/groups/111` gets the group membership for device 111.
+  `curl <gateway address: port>/device/groups/unsecured/111` gets the group membership from device 111 that is not on a secure network (network name is a null value).
 * **Notes:**

   Current as of 2017-9-20.